Urbana, Illinois

-Urbana (/ɜrˈbænə/ ur-BAN-ə) is a city in Champaign County, Illinois, United States, and its county seat.
+Urbana (/ɜrˈbænə/) is a city in Champaign County, Illinois, United States, and its county seat.
 As of the 2020 census, Urbana had a population of 38,336.
-It is a principal city of the Champaign–Urbana metropolitan area, which had 236,000 residents in 2020.
+It is a principal city of the Champaign–Urbana metropolitan area, which had about 236,000 residents in 2020.
 Urbana is notable for sharing the main campus of the University of Illinois with its twin city of Champaign.

 History

 The Urbana area was first settled by Europeans in 1822, when it was called "Big Grove".
-When the county of Champaign was organized in 1833, the county seat was located on 40 acres of land, 20 acres donated by William T. Webber and 20 acres by M. W. Busey, considered to be the city's founder, and the name "Urbana" was adopted after Urbana, Ohio, the hometown of State Senator John W. Vance, who authored the Enabling Act creating Champaign County.
+When the county of Champaign was organized in 1833, the county seat was located on 40 acres of land, 20 acres donated by William T. Webber and 20 acres by M. W. Busey, considered to be the city's founder, and the name "Urbana" was adopted after Urbana, Ohio, the hometown of State Senator John W. Vance, who authored the enabling act creating Champaign County.
 The creation of the new town was celebrated for the first time on July 4, 1833.

 Stores began opening in 1834.
 The first mills were founded in c.
 1838-50.
 The town's first church, the Methodist Episcopal Church, and the parsonage, was built in 1840 by the Rev. A. Bradshaw, with the Baptist Church following in 1855.
 The Presbyterian Church was founded in 1856.
 The city's first school was built in 1854.

 Urbana suffered a setback when the Chicago branch of the Illinois Central Railroad, which had been expected to pass through town, was instead laid down two miles west, where the land was flatter.
-The town of West Urbana grew up around the train depot built there in 1854; further, in 1861 its name was changed to Champaign.
-The competition between the two cities provoked Urbana to tear down the ten-year-old County Courthouse and replace it with a much larger and fancier structure, to ensure that the county seat would remain in Urbana.
+The town of West Urbana grew up around the train depot built there in 1854; further, in 1861, its name was changed to Champaign.
+The competition between the two cities provoked Urbana to tear down the 10-year-old county courthouse and replace it with a much larger and fancier structure, to ensure that the county seat would remain in Urbana.

 Champaign-Urbana was selected as the site for a new state agricultural school, thanks to the efforts of Clark Griggs.
-Illinois Industrial University, which would evolve into the University of Illinois Urbana-Champaign, opened in 1868 with 77 students.
+Illinois Industrial University, which evolved into the University of Illinois Urbana-Champaign, opened in 1868 with 77 students.

 A number of efforts to merge Urbana and Champaign have failed at the polls.

 On October 9, 1871, a fire burned much of downtown Urbana.
 Children playing with matches started the fire.
 (It is unrelated to the Great Chicago Fire that started the day before, though both fires occurred during severe drought and were spread by high winds.)